A bill to amend section 42 of title 18, United States Code, to prohibit the importation and shipment of certain species of carp.

 Length: 2 pages

-This bill was introduced on July 14, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 14, 2005, in a previous session of Congress, but it did not receive a vote.

 Ordered Reported — Mar 29, 2006